 - Several comparable employer snapshots taken months apart — that would let us describe how the language is changing over time rather than reading a single dated snapshot.

-- A wage series specific to threat intelligence work, separate from the pooled security-analyst median that does not exist today.
+- A wage series specific to threat intelligence work, separate from the pooled security-analyst median — we did not identify one in the BLS sources reviewed for this page.

-- Promotion of an intelligence-specific credential from our under-review set into the reviewed recommendations — that could add a threat-intel credential that currently sits outside the sequence.
+- An intelligence-specific credential earning a reviewed RoleMath recommendation — that could add a threat-intel credential to the sequence.